-The Cash journal method benefits from a little more information: this field is used for payment types that have some physical representation.
-Mostly just cash.
-This defines when the cash journal for this payment type should be counted in the store, with the following variation possible:
+However, one field namely the Cash journal method, could benefit from a little more explanation.
+This field is used for payment types that have some physical representation, mostly that's just cash.
+This field will determine when the cash journal for such payment type should be counted in your store (organization unit), with the following possible variations available:

 Options for regular payment methods